How To Create A To Do List In WordPress

 Add Category to Subject

-Leave this option disabled (‘No’) if you don’t want to show to-do categories in the email subject.
+Leave this option disabled (‘No’) if you don’t want to-do categories added to the subject of your emails.

-If you don’t want to show to-do categories in the email subject, then leave this option disabled.
+If you don’t want to show to-do categories in the subject of your emails, then leave this option disabled.

 Show Who Assigned the To-Do Item in Email

 Enable this option (‘Yes’) to display the user who assigned the to-do item in the email.
-This option is useful if, for example, your site has multiple project managers assigning to-do items to users …
+This is a useful option if your website has a number of project managers assigning to-do items to users …

 From Field for Emails Sent to User

-This field allows you to customize the “From” field when sending out emails.
-Add the name of your company, your domain, your name, or anything you like in this field …
+This field allows you to customize the “From” field when sending out emails to users.
+Add your company name, your domain, your name, or anything you like into this field …

 From Email

-Add into this field the email address that you would like showing as the “sent from” address …
+Add the email address that you would like showing as the “sent from” address …

 Subject Field for Emails Sent to User

-Type into this field a subject field for the email that will be distributed automatically to users when a new item has been added to your to-do list …
+Type in a subject field for the email that will be automatically sent to users when new items have been assigned in your to-do list …

 Text in Emails Sent to User